CalPlug/PlugLoadSimulator/readme.md

 New updated version of the program can be found in folder PLSim_1.1.
 This version is built using plugloadsimDefault from Version 1.1 and is developed in the same Eclipse IDE setup.
 This version is compliant with the PLSim 2 XML format (future version relative to this version), allowing it to use the same XML files without having issues being an older version.
 This version introduces object pickling, allowing for seperation of the simulator into two programs:
-	(1) **Scheduler.py**
+	1) **Scheduler.py**
-		  - (a) Run this program first
+		a) Run this program first
-		  - (b) Takes information from database in xml and allows for user to configure devices to be simulated
+		b) Takes information from database in xml and allows for user to configure devices to be simulated
-	(2) **CalculationEngine.py**
+	2) **CalculationEngine.py**
-		  - (a) After Scheduler.py has completed, run this program
+		a) After Scheduler.py has completed, run this program
-		  - (b) Calculates and displays the simulation information
+		b) Calculates and displays the simulation information

 ## INSTALLATION DETAILS
-(1) Download the package manager/installer Conda from http://conda.pydata.org/miniconda.html
+1) Download the package manager/installer Conda from http://conda.pydata.org/miniconda.html
-	- (a) Choose the Python 3.5 installer
+	a) Choose the Python 3.5 installer
-    - (b) Download and run the installer, follow all the instructions in the installer
+    b) Download and run the installer, follow all the instructions in the installer

-(2) In the command line, issue the following command
+2) In the command line, issue the following command
-		(a) conda install matplotlib (it will automatically install all the dependencies)- for reference: http://conda.pydata.org/docs/using/pkgs.html
+		a) conda install matplotlib (it will automatically install all the dependencies)- for reference: http://conda.pydata.org/docs/using/pkgs.html
-		(note: In Windows the "Anaconda Prompt" is available from the start menu, this points to the proper Python installation for Anaconda if multiple are present on your system and   environmental variables for other installs are in place))  RIN PIP and other package installers from this prompt to update components.
+		note: In Windows the "Anaconda Prompt" is available from the start menu, this points to the proper Python installation for Anaconda if multiple are present on your system and   environmental variables for other installs are in place))  RIN PIP and other package installers from this prompt to update components.

-(3) Download Java and then download Eclipse (if this is not on your computer already)
+3) Download Java and then download Eclipse (if this is not on your computer already)
 	@ - https://eclipse.org/downloads/  [Tested in Photon Eclipse Java version] (Use the default install option of Java developers if prompted)
 	  - https://java.com/en/download/

-(4) Download PyDev for Eclipse --http://www.pydev.org/manual_101_install.html for reference  (Please files into the 	  "eclipse/dropins" folder, per instructions)
+4) Download PyDev for Eclipse --http://www.pydev.org/manual_101_install.html for reference  (Please files into the 	  "eclipse/dropins" folder, per instructions)

-(5) Open Eclipse with your desired workspace directory
+5) Open Eclipse with your desired workspace directory

-(6) Click Window->Preferences->Pydev->Interpreters->Python Interpreters
+6) Click Window->Preferences->Pydev->Interpreters->Python Interpreters
-  	(a) Click New...
+  	a) Click New...
-  	(b) In the "Interpreter Executable" field copy paste the directory of the Python Interpreter in MiniConda3
+  	b) In the "Interpreter Executable" field copy paste the directory of the Python Interpreter in MiniConda3
   		ie: C:\Users\[user_name]\Miniconda3\python.exe
 		or C:\ProgramData\Miniconda3\python.exe
-  	(c) A new screen will pop up check mark all the radio boxes and click OK, make sure to add requested environmental variables.
+  	c) A new screen will pop up check mark all the radio boxes and click OK, make sure to add requested environmental variables.

-(7) Open or Create a new Project (the PLSIMPROG directory is an eclipse workspace with three projects inside) and put in all the files assuming you have them all in a zip
+7) Open or Create a new Project (the PLSIMPROG directory is an eclipse workspace with three projects inside) and put in all the files assuming you have them all in a zip
-(8) Alternatively fork on Github @ https://github.com/ksegarra/CalPlug-Power-Usage-Sim (original launch version) or https://github.com/CalPlug/PlugLoadSimulator-PLSim (current maintained version)
+8) Alternatively fork on Github @ https://github.com/ksegarra/CalPlug-Power-Usage-Sim (original launch version) or https://github.com/CalPlug/PlugLoadSimulator-PLSim (current maintained version)

-(9) On Luanch verify that the workspace and run configurations are in place.
+9) On Luanch verify that the workspace and run configurations are in place.
 This can be a common point of concern in developing with Eclipse.
 The workspace, start point and interpreter should be in place in the run configurations.

 ## INSTRUCTIONS FOR USE
 1) 	Run the program
 2) 	The menu contains commands for us to manipulate the simulation environment
-	a: adds a device, first it selects the (a) kind of class of device to add,
+	a: adds a device, first it selects the a) kind of class of device to add,
-										   (b) then the type of device,
+										   b) then the type of device,
-										   (c) then the brand,
+										   c) then the brand,
-										   (d) then finally the model
+										   d) then finally the model
 	d: deletes a device
 	p: prints the current set of devices